 - Use their mechanical engineering education as a stimulus for personal and professional growth

-- Be recognized for their capability, creativity, and application of knowledge
+- Be recognized for their capability, creativity, leadership, and application of knowledge

-- Be independent and critical thinkers who identify problems and develop effective solutions
+- Be critical thinkers, both independently and as members of a team, who identify problems and develop effective solutions

 ME Program Student Outcomes (ABET)